omidfarhang/omid.dev/content/posts/2010-02-21-scammers-offering-tax-refunds.en.md

 **Caution**:

 * Please be very careful when handling suspicious emails and URLs that are seeking personal information.
 * Do not visit any links in email messages of dubious origin or intent.
 * Do not enter any of your details on these kinds of sites.
-  * Please use the legitimate site of <a href="http://www.incometaxindia.gov.in/" target="_blank" title="http://www.incometaxindia.gov.in/">http://www.incometaxindia.gov.in/</a> for any help regarding an income tax refund in India.
+* Please use the legitimate site of [http://www.incometaxindia.gov.in/](http://www.incometaxindia.gov.in/ "http://www.incometaxindia.gov.in/") for any help regarding an income tax refund in India.